AnantharamanLab/UKPeatlandViruses/README.md

-# README
+# Welcome
 This repository contains all scripts and data tables used for the analysis of viruses in total metagenomes generated from upland peatland soils in the UK, as presented in [Kosmopoulos et al. (202X)]().

 Original, raw sequence reads are deposited to the NCBI Sequence Read Archive under BioProject accession [PRJNAXXXXXX]().
 Prokaryotic metagenome-assembled genomes (MAGs) can be accessed from NCBI WGA under accession [PRJNAXXXXXX]().
 Viral genomes can be accessed from XXXXXX at [XXXXXX]().

-# Repository organization
+# Repository Organization
 `Scripts` contains python and shell scripts used to conduct the analyses and run the tools mentioned in the [bioinformatic workflow](https://github.com/AnantharamanLab/UKPeatlandViruses/blob/main/workflow.ipynb).

 `Data` contains `.RDS` formatted data that can be loaded into R for analysis.
 These data include sample metadata as well as virus and host community summary statistics, virus and hsot genome information, virus and host genome counts, virus-host predictions, gene annotations, read mapping statistics, functional predictions, and more.
 It also includes the `.shp` shapefiles used to generate the map in Figure 1A.